jakschu/orchis-gtk-theme/README.md

 Orchis GTK Theme
 ================

-Orchis is an GTK3 theme of the Moka Project.
+Orchis is an GTK3 theme belonging to the [Moka Project](http://www.mokaproject.com/).

 Orchis GTK Theme is distributed under the terms the GNU GPL v.3